pantheon-systems/documentation/source/_docs/multidev.md

 ### How can I get Multidev and how much does it cost?

-Multidev is available to all Enterprise organizations, EDU, organizations, Pantheon Partners and above, and Direct Online customers with Gold support.
+Multidev is available to all Enterprise organizations, EDU organizations, Pantheon Partners, and Direct Online customers with Gold support.
 Unprivileged members of organizations can access, but not create Multidev environments.
 Visit the [Partner Program Page](https://pantheon.io/agencies/partner-program){.external} to learn more about the benefits of becoming a Pantheon Partner Agency, or [contact us](https://pantheon.io/contact-us){.external}.

 ### If I use SFTP mode on a branch environment, do all environments have to be in SFTP mode?